Yuhala/tees-for-dummies/sgx/README.md

 ```
 For further instructions on how to install and setup these software components, see the [Intel SGX SW Installation Guide for Linux](https://download.01.org/intel-sgx/latest/dcap-latest/linux/docs/Intel_SGX_SW_Installation_Guide_for_Linux.pdf).

 - To verify that your system is ready to run SGX applications, you can download use the [sgx-detect]() tool by Fortanix.
+(TODO: complete)

 ## Testing simple SGX applications
 The SGX SDK provides sample applications in it's installation directory.
 If you installed the SDK in `/opt/intel`, the sample code folder should be located in `/opt/intel/sgxsdk/SampleCode`.
 Copy this folder to your working directory, e.g., somewhere in your home folder.